gcalderone/Gnuplot.jl/docs/src/index.md

 - enhanced support for contour plots;

+- 2D interpolation of scattered data on a regular grid;

 - export to a huge number of formats such as `pdf`, `png`, `gif`, ``\LaTeX``, `svg`, etc. (actually all those supported by gnuplot);

 - compatibility with Jupyter and Juno;